ariady-putra/aiken_trie/README.md

 ### Aiken Trie implementation

-The Aiken Trie implementation is a smart contract solution that allows the creation of many trie's from a single validator.
+The Aiken Trie implementation is a smart contract solution that allows the creation of many distributed trie's from a single validator.
 You may attach additional business logic via the

 ## Getting Started